-One issue that has come up in recent threads is the challenge of adjusting to a future in which there may be far less compulsion to work in the formal economy and an increasing separation of income and employment.
-This is not inevitable, but is one possible response to the widespread mechanization of production that is likely to occur in coming decades.
+One issue that arises, when thinking about the possibility of a transition to a freer society, is the challenge of adjusting to a future in which there might be far less compulsion to work in the formal economy and an increasing separation of income and employment.
+This is not inevitable but is one possible response to the widespread mechanization of production that is likely to occur in coming decades.
 A dramatic rise in productivity can open the way for people largely to be freed from formal employment to pursue their preferred vocations either individually or in voluntary association with like-minded individuals.
 But since the experiences of many have not necessarily prepared them for this transition, it raises challenges.
-I thought it might be worth discussing this issue in relation to the main policy options that seem to present themselves; namely, a basic income guarantee or a job guarantee.
+It might be worth discussing this issue in relation to the main policy options that seem to present themselves; namely, basic income or a job guarantee.

 The potentially liberating effects of mechanization are summed up nicely in a recent comment by Tom Hickey in a thread at Mike Norman Economics: